couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/appendix-release-notes.markdown

 ## Release Notes for Couchbase Client Library Java 1.4.6 GA (1 December 2014)

-This is the sixth bug fix release for the 1.4 series and brings one critical reconnect bugfix, as well as a regression fix for non Oracle JVMs introduced in 1.4.5.
+This is the sixth bug fix release for the 1.4 series and brings one critical reconnect bug fix and a regression fix for non-Oracle JVMs introduced in 1.4.5.

 **Fixes in 1.4.6**

 * [SPY-179](http://www.couchbase.com/issues/browse/SPY-179): A wrong reconnect delay ceiling was applied, leading to very long reconnect delays when the node in question was down for a longer time.
-The fix applied now correctly translates the "max reconect time" and applies the proper ceiling.
+The fix applied now correctly translates the "max reconnect time" and applies the proper ceiling.
 This allows the client to recover much quicker when a node has been down for a longer time.

-* [JCBC-620](http://www.couchbase.com/issues/browse/JCBC-620): The newly introduced Diagnostics feature optionally uses some private packages that may not be available in all environments.
-This prevented startup in unsuported environments, because the classloader would complain immediately.
-Proper guards are now in place to conditionally use the feature when available, and gracefully degrade if not.
+* [JCBC-620](http://www.couchbase.com/issues/browse/JCBC-620): The newly introduced diagnostics feature optionally uses some private packages that might not be available in all environments.
+This prevented startup in unsupported environments because the class loader would complain immediately.
+Proper guards are now in place to conditionally use the feature when available and gracefully degrade if not.

-* [SPY-178](http://www.couchbase.com/issues/browse/SPY-178): When memcached buckets are used and the KetamaNodeLocator is accessed directly, the `getReadonlyCopy` method was subject to iterator failures when used in combination with the -XX:+AggressiveOpts JVM flag.
+* [SPY-178](http://www.couchbase.com/issues/browse/SPY-178): When memcached buckets are used and the `KetamaNodeLocator` method is accessed directly, the `getReadonlyCopy` method was subject to iterator failures when used in combination with the `-XX:+AggressiveOpts` JVM flag.

 <a id="couchbase-sdk-java-rn_1-4-5a"></a>